-Three matches were arranged for 1860; the two principal ones being home and away against the Surrey club; immediately prior to the match at the Oval, the Notts team went to Sheffield to oppose XVI of Sheffield.
+Three matches were arranged for 1860; the two principal ones being home and away against the Surrey club.
+Immediately prior to the match at the Oval, the Notts team went to Sheffield to oppose XVI of Sheffield.
 Rain prevented any play on the second day and resulted in the match being drawn.
-Lord Stanhope – a thorough English country gentleman, and a nice fresh looking fellow – played for Notts in this match and also the home game with Surrey.
+Lord George Stanhope played for Notts in this match and in the home game with Surrey.
 He was presumably qualified for Notts through owning property in Gedling and Radcliffe, though he usually resided either at Bretby Hall near Burton on Trent or his London address at 33 Grosvenor Street.
 Until he succeeded to the title Earl of Chesterfield in 1866, he was MP for South Notts.
 He caught typhoid fever at the same time as the Prince of Wales, whilst both were staying with Lord Londesborough in 1871.
-The Prince happily recovered, but not the Earl.
+The Prince recovered, but not the Earl.

 After such a close match the return at Trent Bridge was anticipated with much enthusiasm.
 The match was staged through the enterprise of Mr Johnson, but the report states that George Parr, after receiving an amount in subscriptions, took the remaining responsibility and must have realised a fair sum, as the weather was favourable and the match continued up to Saturday evening – matches were nearly always arranged as Monday, Tuesday and Wednesday or Thursday, Friday and Saturday fixtures.

-With George Parr absent from the Eleven, Notts gained a substantial first innings lead 109 (Cris Tinley 5-37) to 196 (Thomas Lockyer 5-37), but William Caffyn hit 91 in Surrey’s second innings of 247 (Jackson 5-78, James Grundy 4-88), and in the end Surrey won by 30 runs as Notts were bowled out for 130 (Richard Daft 44, Caffyn 6-36).
+With George Parr absent from the Eleven, Notts gained a substantial first innings lead, Surrey 109 (Cris Tinley 5-37) to Notts196 (Thomas Lockyer 5-37), but William Caffyn hit 91 in Surrey’s second innings of 247 (Jackson 5-78, James Grundy 4-88); in the end Surrey won by 30 runs as Notts were bowled out for 130 (Richard Daft 44, Caffyn 6-36).
 Caffyn notes: ‘What enthusiasm there was at Nottingham in those days, to be sure!
 A huge crowd collected each day on the Trent Bridge.
 Their cheering and clapping of hands for every bit of good play I can hear now!
 There was no hotel one could go into in the evening but cricket, cricket, cricket greeted us at every turn.
 The whole town seemed to have gone mad on the game’.

 Tom Davis scored 72 for Notts in the first innings of this match, the highest innings he ever managed in inter-county matches.
 He was a tremendously hard hitter of the ball and a brilliant field, he used to come in to meet the ball ‘like a bull at a gate’.
 For his batting in the Surrey game he was given £20 raised by a collection on the ground.
 In his later years he was employed by the corporation to superintend the cricket pitches on the Forest.